-Dr Mahfoud Amara is Assistant Professor in Sport Policy & Management.
+Dr Mahfoud Amara is Associate Professor in Sport Policy & Management.